St Mary's Residence

 The assured and personalized concierge service will offer recommendations allowing you to experience the very best of Auckland, from excellent food and wine, to active adventure and fashion.
 St Mary's Bay is an exclusive heritage suburb, offering access to Auckland’s best designer shopping and award-winning restaurants, bars and cafés so you will be spoiled for choice.

-Sleeping up to six, the three large suites offer complete privacy and luxurious furnishing throughout.
+Sleeping up to eight, the four large suites offer complete privacy and luxurious furnishing throughout.

 The Residence’s modern kitchen, under former Relais & Châteaux executive chef Lance Tripp, reflects the global culinary ethos of your well-traveled hosts.
 Expect the finest local, seasonal and artisanal cuisine served with style and flair.
 Complimentary evening canapés on the roof terrace might combine a bold Kiwi craft beer or elegant New Zealand Sauvignon Blanc with bite-sized whitebait fritters on delicate mini brioches.
 Breakfast is a wonderfully leisurely affair (although an “express” option is also available for guests in a hurry).